Paying tax - what to do when you get a job in Sweden

 If you stay in Sweden for six months or more

 If you are not a daily commuter between Denmark and Sweden, and plan to stay and work in Sweden for at least six months, you will pay ordinary Swedish income tax (A-tax).
 The tax rate depends on your income level, and you have to file an income tax return annually.
-You can register for A-tax via Skatteverkets website (see the link below).
+If you choose to move to Sweden, you will be automatically registered for A-tax.
+But if you are still planning to reside in Denmark, you can register for A-tax via Skatteverkets website (see the link below).

 Notification of preliminary income tax | Skatteverket